 Always review the tide chart before heading to the beach!
 Otherwise, the beach can disappear when you get there.
 Low Tide looks like this!

 Tides are the rise and fall of sea levels.
-This is based on the gravitational forces exerted by the Moon and the Sun, and the rotation of the Earth.
+This is based on the gravitational forces exerted by the Moon and the Sun and the rotation of the Earth.
 The tide charts are only predictions, but they are pretty accurate.
 A lot of people use it to go to the beach, fishing, and boating!
-So if you are planning a trip the beach, check out https://www.hiltonheadislandtides.com/
+So if you are planning a trip to the beach, check out https://www.hiltonheadislandtides.com/

 If you have any questions planning your next trip here, feel free to contact me! 🙂